Virtigox/Local-AI/README.md

 # Setting up the web chat interface `Open-WebUI`
 > - The interface is nearly identical to OpenAI's ChatGPT
-> - Make sure `Open-WebUI` container is running.
+> - Ensure `Open-WebUI` container is running.
-1. Open Open-WebUI in your browser using `http://localhost:3000/`
+1. Open, and set up the account for Open-WebUI in your browser using `http://localhost:3000/`
 2. Select the installed model to start the chat.
 3. Start chatting!
-...

 # Implementing RAG(Retrival Augmented Generation) in Open-WebUI
 >- Open WebUI natively supports ChromaDB for vector storage, making it easy to integrate RAG.
 **Install & Configure Open WebUI with ChromaDB**